ColinTr/colintr.github.io/README.md

-# Notes for deploy :
+# How to deploy the website updates :

-1. > npm run deploy
+> npm run deploy
-2. > git push

 Easy as that !